kd8bxp/100m-Lidar-Robot/README.md

+# September 2, 2024 - Archiving code

+Robot has been taken apart, this ended up being only part sucessful, but mosted ended up failing

 # 100m LiDar Robot

 The goal of this project was to replace a ultrasonic with a electric tape measurement module.
 The module used can be found here: